Package 'pkgmatch'

 See ?pkgmatch_bm25 for details of BM25 ranks.
 This function calculates "BM25" ranks from function-call frequencies between a local R package and all packages in specified corpus.
 Values are thus higher for packages with similar patterns of function calls, weighted by inverse frequencies, so functions called infrequently across the entire corpus contribute more than common functions.

-Note that the results of this function are entirely different from pkgmatch_bm25 with corpus = "ropensci-fns".
-The latter returns BM25 values from text descriptions of all functions in all rOpenSci packages, whereas this function returns BM25 values based on frequencies of function calls within packages.
+Note that the results of this function are entirely different from pkgmatch_bm25 with corpus = "ropensci-fns" or corpus = "bioc-fns".
+The latter return BM25 values from text descriptions of all functions in all rOpenSci or BioConductor packages, whereas this function returns BM25 values based on frequencies of function calls within packages.

 Usage